 Answer the Public

-Using Google Analytics can determine the interests of your target audience, whether it be sport, technology or travel, by navigating to the audience tab and clicking on interests.
+Using Google Analytics you can determine the interests of your target audience, whether it be sport, technology or travel, by navigating to the audience tab and clicking on interests.

 Finally, when choosing a topic for discussion always consider your aim.
 Do you want to simply drive engagement or to increase your company’s sales leads?
 Considering your aim will help you to tailor your content towards reaching these goals.